-Le Clitoris, an Animated Film by Lori Malépart-Traversy
+Le Clitoris, By Lori Malépart-Traversy

 Our Pick of the Week is a charming film by Lori Malépart-Traversy about... well, the Clitoris.
 (I briefly considered labeling this film NSFW, but quickly discarded the notion.
 There's nothing here that is the least bit prurient or offensive – there's just beauty and humor.)

-Oscar-Winner Oktapodi from France’s Gobelins School
+Oscar-Nominee Oktapodi From France’s Gobelins School

 When I used to teach 3D animation, sometime during the course I always included a screening of Oktapodi, an Oscar-winning short from France's elite animation school, Gobelins.
 I would usually show the film once, then replay it with a running commentary pointing out things that the students might not notice.
 For the Pick of this Week, I'd like to provide some notes for just the first thirty seconds of this masterpiece short.
-Here it is:

-New Kinky-Sweet-Weird Stop-motion Film by Kirsten LePore
+New Kinky-Sweet-Weird Stop-Motion Film By Kirsten LePore

 We don't do stop-motion at IdeaRocket, but we are definitely fans.
 (Check out our piece on PES.)
 The charm of stop-motion is its imperfections: the things the animator accidentally moved, the changes in lighting, the rough edges of the models.
 Stop-motion always feels touched by humans.
 Kirsten LePore is an emerging master in it.

-PICK OF THE WEEK: Planet Unknown (3D Animation)
+Pick Of The Week: Planet Unknown (3D Animation)

 Did you like Pixar's WALL-E?
 What about Toy Story?
 Or how about just compelling buddy stories in general?
 If you answered yes to any of that, then there's a strong chance you'll enjoy Shawn Wang's thoughtful, accessible and endlessly endearing animated short Planet Unknown.

 PICK OF THE WEEK: Where Do Great Ideas Come From?
-(Animated Short)